dipetkov/actigraph.sleepr/README.md

 ### Sleep scoring with the Sadeh algorithm

 The Sadeh algorithm is primarily used for younger adolescents as the supporting research was performed on children and young adults.
-It requires 60s epochs and uses an 11-minute window that includes the five previous and five future epochs.
+It takes 60s epochs and uses an 11-minute window that includes the five previous and five future epochs.
 The `apply_sadeh` function implements the algorithm as described in the ActiGraph user manual.

     agdb_60s %>% apply_sadeh()
     #> # A tibble: 1,500 x 6